 Crown Gall: Crown gall is caused by the soil-inhabiting bacterium Agrobacterium tumefaciens.
 Large, corky galls up to several inches in diameter appear at the base of the plant and on the stems and roots.
 The galls are rounded, with a rough, irregular surface.
 Plants with numerous galls are weakened, their growth is slowed, and leaves turn yellow.
 Branches may die back.
 The galls disrupt the flow of water and nutrients to the top of the plant.

 Prevention & Treatment: The bacteria are spread by infested soil, transplants, and contaminated tools.
 Even though infected plants cannot be cured, they usually survive for many years.
 To improve the appearance of the plant, prune out and destroy affected stems below the galled area.
 Sterilize pruning shears after each cut with rubbing alcohol.
 Destroy severely infected shrubs.
 The bacteria will remain in the soil for two to three years.
-If you wish to replace the shrub, plant only resistant species of plants, such as barberry, boxwood, holly, mountain laurel, and elderberry.
+In replanting the area, select only resistant species of plants, such as barberry, boxwood, holly, mountain laurel, and elderberry.

 Prevention & Treatment: Leaf spot is fairly common but rarely life-threatening to the plant.
 Rake up and destroy all fallen leaves.
 Spray diseased plants with thiophanate-methyl.
 See Table 1 for examples of products.
 Read and follow all directions on the label.